bitcoin-api/bitcoin-api-full-stack/README.md

         amount: z
     }
 }
-where 0 <= x,y,z and x,y,z are a real number
+where 0 <= x,y,z and x,y,z are a real numbers

 Calculation: